Special Needs Pets

 Philosophy on Pet Care

-Shannon works under the philosophy: “There is no such thing as a bad pet, only bad owners.”
+Pet-Sitters works under the philosophy: “There is no such thing as a bad pet, only bad owners.”
 Pets do things for a reason.
 Once you understand and respect their reasoning, you are better able to work together with them.